myTerminal/twiner/README.md

 Even though *twiner* may work on any generic Linux system, in its current state, it only contains scripts for the below platforms:

-- Ubuntu (and other members of the Debian family)
+- Debian/Ubuntu (and distros based on Debian and Ubuntu)
-- Fedora (and other Red Hat like platforms)
+- Fedora (and other RedHat- like platforms)
 - Arch (and Arch-based distros)
 - Void Linux (work in progress)

-## Installation
+## Obtaining

-There is no installer for *twiner* as such but you can clone the source code from GitHub.
+*twiner* can be obtained from GitHub using `git`:

 In a terminal of your choice, type:

     git clone https://github.com/myTerminal/twiner.git

-Twiner will be cloned at the current location.
+*twiner* will be cloned at the current location.

 ## How to use

-There are at least two ways to use *twiner*.
+There are three ways to use *twiner*:

+### 1. As an installed package

+To install *twiner* as a package on your system, simply run the below at the root of the project directory:

+    make install

+You may be asked for `root` password and *twiner* will then be available in the form of two commands.

+To use *twiner*, you may run `twiner-start` from the terminal, and to update it, you may run `twiner-update`.

-### As a standalone bash program
+### 2. As a standalone bash program

 To use *twiner* as a bash program, run `start` at the project root.